park-holidays-uk/pagebuilder/README.md

 * When the trait *Checked* is changed for checkboxes and radion buttons, the prevent-default breaks for those elements.
 * Sometimes when canvas is loaded, some content or blocks are missing (although the content is in DB).
 Refreshing page seems to restore them.
 * Dragging blocks into the canvas (BODY) causes the block to be duplicated and deleting one deletes both.
+* Some blocks are randomly unable to be dropped into droppable components (elements).